symbench/athens-graphops/README.md

 # athens-graphops

+## About

+Athens-graphops is a tool designed to interface with the DARPA Symbiotic Design for Cyber Physical Systems UAV Corpus tools created by a Southwest Research Institute team (and associated Vanderbilt team led by Ted Bapty) named the Air Taxi (Hybrid or Electric) aeroNautical Simulation (ATHENS) team.
+The ATHENS tool retrieves specified UAV and air taxi designs from a JanusGraph setup and runs system performance simulations using integrated tools to measure the flight performance of the design and report the results of provided parametic studies.

+The base corpus database (using JanusGraph) is provided by the ATHEN team and identifies the available components used to build the system.
+These components are assembled to create unique designs.
+The athen-graphops tool is used to programmatically create these designs using user developed platform specifications which indicate how the components are interconnected.
+Parametric values for design elements are identified to allow variation across multiple portions of the structure and to explore ranges of value adjustments within a system simulation run.
+Each platform definition can be designed to allow exploration of multiple variations of parts and their configuration values, such as the vari_vudoo that randomly chooses the number of propellors to attach and the positioning of them on the wings.

+Given a platform definition, the base code will convert the desired design into a set of corpus components and build a design graph that can be retrieve with the ATHENS tools for evaluation.
+This base code set includes graph queries that manage core component connections and parameter configurations specific to each type of component.
+Each component type is defined by a component schema with multiple options (sometimes hundreds) for known components types available (based on off the shelf components and their specifications).
+Using the schema, the ATHENS provided corpus database can be scanned for inconsistencies to allow feedback to the SwRI team.

+In addition to the designs that are created and placed in the JanusGraph database, parameter studies configuration files used by the ATHENS tool (.csv) files can be created by defining a yaml file that outlines the desired flight parameters and the ranges of design parameters desired in the explorations.
+The tool also allows specification of the workflow to run during evaluations of a platform design.

 ## Installation
 * Clone it with ```git clone git@github.com:symbench/athens-graphops.git --recurse-submodules```
 * Install it with ```pip3 install -e .```